HMS Musquito (1798): Career and fate

 On 16 September 1798 Musquito was escorting a small convoy off the north coast of Cuba when at daybreak she sighted some strange vessels.
 When it became apparent that the vessels were frigates and that they were not answering private signals, Musquito signaled to her charges that they should flee.
 She herself made for Puerto Padre, with the frigates in pursuit.
 She crossed the bar and anchored just inside.
 However, when the pursuers crossed the bar and anchored some 300 to 400 yards away, she surrendered.
 Her captors were the Spanish frigates Medea (40 guns), Esmeralda (38 guns, flagship), and Santa Clara (38 guns), a squadron commanded by Capitán de Fragata Don Rafael Butrón de Mújica.
 Although Musquito had a complement of 87 men, at the time of her capture she carried only 64 on board, as Whyte had detached some of its men to secure prizes taken to the enemy, including a Spanish merchant sloop.
 The day before, the master of this Spanish merchant sloop had advised Whyte to set his course towards Puerto Padre, to avoid the squadron.

 Spanish service

-On October 1798 she was placed under Teniente de Fragata Benito Prieto as the 16-gun corvette Mosquito (alias) Ardilla.
+In October 1798 she was placed under Teniente de Fragata Benito Prieto as the 16-gun corvette Mosquito (alias) Ardilla.
 She outsailed the British blockade of Havana and entered Veracruz shortly after.
 In late 1804 a British frigate captured Ardilla, but as war had not been declared she was returned to the Spanish Navy.
 Ardilla was finally broken up in 1805.